Topological quantum field theories from Hecke algebras: Introduction

 Iwahori--Hecke algebras (referred to as \textit{Hecke algebras} in the sequel) are remarkable associative non-commutative deformations of Coxeter groups depending on a parameter $q$.
 We use these Hecke algebras to construct topological invariants of ciliated surfaces.
 This construction behaves nicely under gluing along the boundary of the surfaces and hence defines a topological quantum field theory (TQFT).

-The origin of this construction comes from the study of the space of all functions on character varieties of surface groups.
-Using a triangulation of the surface, one is led to the function space of the representation ring of a Lie group.
-The Satake correspondence gives a description of this space in terms of an affine Hecke algebra.
+The origin of this construction comes from the study of character varieties of surface groups.
+The attempt is to generalize Thurston's laminations which can be identified with a basis of the function space of the $\mathrm{SL}_2(\C)$-character variety.
+It turns out that one is led to consider affine Hecke algebras.
 The question arose what happens if one uses a finite Hecke algebra.
-The result are the invariants presented in this paper.
+This led to the TQFT and the graphical calculus for Hecke algebras presented in this paper.

+Two-dimensional TQFTs can be classified by algebraic objects.
+Closed TQFTs are in bijection with Frobenius algbras, and open-closed TQFTs with so-called Cardy--Frobenius algebras \cite{lauda2008open, alexeevski2007hurwitz}.
+The Hecke algebra is a particular example of a Cardy--Frobenius algebra.
+We see the main contribution of our paper in the natural way the TQFT arises, in the diagrammatic calculus and in the positivity properties of the constructed TQFT.

 Let $G$ be a finite-dimensional simple Lie group over $\mathbb{F}_q$, where $q=p^\alpha$ is the power of a prime number.
 Let $H$ be a Cartan subgroup, $B$ a corresponding Borel subgroup and $W\simeq \mathrm{Norm}(H)/H$ the Weyl group.
 The Hecke algebra $\mathcal{H}_G^q$ is the algebra of functions on $G$ invariant under left and right shift by $B$, or equivalently the algebra of functions of the double coset $B\backslash G/B$, with product given by the convolution divided by the order of $B$.
 Since as a set the Weyl group $W$ is in bijection with $B\backslash G/B$, the Hecke algebra $\mathcal{H}_G^q$ is a deformation of the group algebra $\mathbb{C}[W]$.